Setting up OSSEC alerts¶

 sasl_domain, e.g. smtp.gmail.com and gmail.com.

 In some cases, authentication or transport encryption mechanisms will vary and you may require later edits to the Postfix configuration (mainly /etc/postfix/main.cf) on the Monitor Server in order to get alerts to work.
-You can consult Postfix’s official documentation for help, although we’ve described some common scenarios in the troubleshooting section of this document.
+You can consult Postfix’s official documentation for help, although we’ve described some common scenarios in the troubleshooting section.

 If you have your GPG public key handy, copy it to